 What makes ERP implementations challenging, complex and painful for the customers?
 Well, the legacy systems designed in the pre-cloud era take long implementation cycles and are extremely tough to customize.
 These traditional ERPs are also very expensive to maintain.
-The multi nationals typically have customised processes, which makes it tough to fit the legacy ERP systems in their organisations.
+The multi nationals typically have customised processes, which makes it tough to fit the legacy ERP software in their organisations.
 The version upgrades can be cumbersome, especially when the organisations spans across different countries.
 The local instance may not be in synch with the global version and require extensive integration and testing efforts.

 The involvement of too many persons in support staff and business downtime is another major reason for enterprises to move away from traditional vendors and legacy ERP providers.
 The key drivers for ERP today are agility, responsive to changing business scenarios, and quick results.
 These cannot be met with legacy ERPs.

 The enterprise cloud ERP is the preferred business platform now.
 The On premise and traditional ERP is slowly declining.
 The adoption of cloud ERP will rise by more than 100% and legacy ERP will decline more than 30%, as per PwC.
 The cloud based ERP is clearly gaining prominence and giving rich dividends to its customers.
 Companies are looking for Results more than investments when it comes to ERPs now.
 And on demand cloud ERP is the solution for most enterprise customers.
 Here is a look at the top trends for ERP implementations.